VanshDeshwal/notes/Rough work.md

 protocol specific (TLS, DNS and HTTP) features are not available for all of the flows in the datasets.
 Therefore, we use only Metadata features to obtain baseline results.

+We observe that Random Forest is the best performing model for malware detection tasks, but it lacks accuracy for traffic classification problems due to class imbalance.